BenchPressesBooks/SNAP-Automata/README.md

 sudo touch /etc/mosquitto/conf.d/aclfile
 ```

 NOTE: Using the batch mode above for mosquitto_passwd will make the password available in your bashhistory file.
 Heed caution when using this method.

 I used `ha` as my main user for HomeAssistnat to communicate with Mosquitto.
 This will be visible in my ACLFILE in the repo above.
-To link Home Assistant with the Mosquitto broker, the `configuration.yaml` will need to have the lines below added
+To link Home Assistant with the Mosquitto broker, `configuration.yaml` will need to have the lines below added

 ```yaml
 mqtt: